Cost of Living in Nashville, TN [2024]

 A one-bedroom apartment in Nashville costs $1,283.
 A two-bedroom apartment in Nashville costs $1,446.

-How expensive is it to live in Nashville?
+Where is the most affordable place to live in Nashville?

 Share this Article